Linrena/Cloud-Bank/files/mean-docker/README.md

  $ docker-compose up
  ```

- App should be running in `localhost:8080`
+ App should be running in `localhost:8080`.
+Additional details in (express-server/README.md)[express-server/README.md] and the repo base README.md files.